 What if you are a student or a tourist and you find yourself in a city you have not been to before?
 How do you go about finding your way?
 Do landmarks such bridges, churches and other characteristic buildings help?
-To find out, Transport & Planning PhD Lara Zomer kitted out 250 bikes from The Student Hotel in Amsterdam with gps trackers.
+To find out, Transport & Planning PhD Lara Zomer kitted out 250 bikes from The Social Hub in Amsterdam with gps trackers.

 Zomer explains that literature on the subject identifies a limited number of ways in which people orientate themselves in a city.
 ‘Some people go by direction: north and south, east and west.
 Others look at buildings.
 And there’s a group which navigates using their knowledge of streets and routes.’
 That is the basis of Zomer’s research question.
 ‘Can we tell from the data if any of these three navigation strategies were used?
 Are there other ways in which people are finding their way around, or are they combining various strategies?’

 The participants in the experiment are students from different countries, each with their own preferred navigation strategy.
 ‘The cities they come from may be comparable to Amsterdam, or not at all.
 Someone from Copenhagen would be used to navigating an old city centre.
 But if you’re from New York, a modern city built according to a grid plan, you may be a little confused by all those old buildings, crooked streets and canals.
 You would have to adapt your navigation strategy.
 How easy is that?
 Are you flexible or are you holding on to your strategy?
 And will it get you where you want to go?’

 The ultimate aim of the experiment is to provide tourists with information about the city which matches their way of navigating or, conversely, the type of information which will teach them a way of navigating that best suits the city.
 In the case of Amsterdam you could say: walk past such and such a building, or, follow the canals.
 ‘The question is: does it work?
 Do tourists benefit from it?
 It would be nice if people could find their way without having to look at an app every five seconds,’ Zomer says.